saikoneru/OmniFusion/README.md

 1. Multi Speaker Noisy Audio Speech Translation
 2. Text in Image Translation (we observe tendency to do OCR or translate whole text when given partial input)

-If you want text in image or have noisy input, please try https://huggingface.co/skoneru/OmniFusion_v2

-Make sure to send semantically complete phrase for Text in Image translation.
-Otherwise, expect the model to sometimes generate the full OCR or translation.

 ## 1. Installation